Navigating a Career Pivot: 6 Steps to a Career in Sustainability

 Make a list of about 40 organizations or brands whose missions inspire you.
 Research their work, follow them online, and learn who leads their sustainability or ESG initiatives.

 Next, narrow your list to your top 20.
-This focus makes your outreach more strategic and meaningful.
+This level of focus helps make your outreach more intentional and effective.

-Then, start building relationships with your target organizations.
-Do they have volunteer or engagement opportunities such as events, committees, or partnerships?
-How can you get to know people affiliated with these organizations?
-People are more likely to help—and hire—professionals they know, like, and trust, especially when they understand the value you bring.
+Then, start building relationships with people connected to those organizations.
+Look for volunteer or engagement opportunities such as events, committees, or partnerships.
+Consider how you can get to know the individuals doing the work.
+People are more likely to help and hire professionals they know, like, and trust, especially when they have a clear sense of the value you bring.

 Tip: Explore local directories, LinkedIn groups, and sustainability networks to discover organizations and leaders aligned with your interests.